awayawm/blog/README.md

 This blog uses the Grails framework for web applications.

-It's configured for mongodg but you can change this to your favorite dbms.
+It's configured for mongodb but you can change this to your favorite dbms.

 Set a SECRET_KEY environmental variable to salt the hashing functions.
 In Debian you could run export SECRET_KEY=blogymcblogface in bash or make the change permanent in your .bashrc